jhjdev/simplerqms-test/README.md

 ## About This Project

-This project was originally a technical test for SimplerQMS that I have since expanded upon.
+This project was originally a technical test for a startup in Copenhagen that developes a Life Science Quality Management Software, that I have since expanded upon.
 I decided to use it as a learning tool to expand my skill set and create a showcase of various technologies and best practices in modern web development.
 Through this project, I've implemented testing frameworks, API documentation, UI enhancements, CI/CD workflows, and **enterprise-grade monitoring** to demonstrate a comprehensive approach to full-stack development.

 ## Overview